Giordano0/Giordano0/README.md

-- 👋 Hi, I’m @Giordano, I'm currently pursuing a bachelor's degree in Applied Informatics and Data Analytics
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning python
-- 📫 How to reach me: @fourdins_ on twitter or at dolenzgiordano@gmail.com

 💫 About Me:
 - 👋 Hi, I’m @Giordano, I'm currently pursuing a bachelor's degree in Applied Informatics and Data Analytics
 - 👀 I’m interested in programming